Leges regiae: Historical overview

 The end of the kingdom is seen by some scholars as a slow, gradual process, while traditionally it was the abrupt expulsion of the king.
 This event brought about the abrogation of the leges regiae.
 However certainly not of all of them as e.g. the auspicium and Servius Tullius's reform of the eighteen equites survived.

 With the advent of the Roman Republic the need was felt for an official figure who could perform the sacred rites or make decisions through auspicium, an institution governed by the lex regia.
 In short a figure who could take over the functions previously discharged by the rex.

 Thus the office of rex sacrorum was created.
 It lasted until 390 AD when emperor Theodosius I abolished it.
 His power was strictly limited to the sphere of the sacrum.
 Scholars point out that when Pomponius in his Enchiridion states that the emanation of laws by the king took place on the deliberation of the curiae he refers to this period, i.e. a time when the power of the king was lessened.

 The fire caused by the Gauls of king Brennus brought about the loss of the written records of leges regiae.
 The work of rewriting carried out by the sacerdotes was essential.
 Besides it is believed that Sextus Papirius's collection had survived, and was available for consultation at the times of Pomponius.

 Pomponius maintains that all the leges regiae were abolished and they indeed disappeared in the following times.

 Nonetheless scholars' research proves that some laws were still in use, e.g. Servius Tullius's norm of the eighteen equites.
-Livy himself writes that after the fire not only were the laws of the XII Tables collected by the sacerdotes and the senate but also laws of the kings, some of which were made public while some other were kept secret by the sacerdotes.
+Livy himself writes that after the fire not only were the laws of the Twelve Tables collected by the sacerdotes and the senate but also laws of the kings, some of which were made public while some other were kept secret by the sacerdotes.